- New Zealand's culture is a mix of Western and Indigenous influences.

-The migration of the Europeans into New Zealand in the 1800s led to the development of new cultures in New Zealand.
-These Europeans carried with them traditions and practices of their native lands mainly English.
-Cultural interactions among the Europeans and the Māori people created a set of new cultural practices both for the Māori and for the Europeans as each borrowed some practices including religion, dress, music, and language.
-These interactions between the indigenous Māori and the European settlers gave rise to the Pakeha people.
-Currently, New Zealand focuses on promoting her cultural heritage especially the Māori culture to attract worldwide tourists.
+The migration of the Europeans into New Zealand in the 1800s forever changed the course of history for its inhabitants.
+These Europeans carried with them traditions and practices of their native lands, most of whom were from Britain.
+Cultural interactions among the Europeans and the Māori people created a new set of new practices both for the Māori and for the Europeans as they exchanged different aspects of religion, dress, music, and language.
+These interactions between the Indigenous Māori and the European settlers gave rise to the Pakeha people.
+Currently, New Zealand is committed to promoting its cultural heritage, especially the Māori culture, which is unique to this country.

 Social Beliefs And Customs

 The cuisine of the Māori people includes sweet potatoes, fern roots, birds, and fish prepared into various meals with earthen ovens, roasting and steaming over natural hot springs and pools.
 The influences of the European culinary cultures on the Māori led to the adoption of pork and potatoes in the Māori diet.
-The Pakeha people brought their native culinary tradition into New Zealand including their high consumption of red meat and sweet foods.
-The evolution of culinary art from influences of local and international cultures has led to the emergence of new cuisines and the recreation of former ones.
-Food tourism has also grown with more tourists partaking in trying new diets and more restaurants incorporating a variety of local and ethnic foods into their menus.
-Increased awareness on healthy eating has also played a significant role in the production and preparation of food in the country with most people opting for healthier choices.
+The Pakeha people, a word used to refer to light-skinned Māori or to the Western colonizers, brought their native culinary tradition into New Zealand including their high consumption of red meat and sweet foods.
+The evolution of the country’s cuisine from influences of local and international cultures has led to the emergence of new cuisines and the recreation of former ones.
+Food tourism has also grown, with tourists eager to partake in unique cuisines and more restaurants incorporating a variety of local and ethnic foods into their menus.
+Increased awareness of healthy eating has also played a significant role in the production and preparation of food in the country with most people opting for healthier choices.

-Clothing is an essential part of the identity of new Zealanders.
-While most of the dressing style is majorly from western influences, there exist subtle influences of other cultures in the dress and style of clothing.
-Both the Māori and the Pakeha borrowed from each other dressing styles, pattern designs on fabrics as well as the types of clothes worn.
-The Māori wear their traditional clothing mainly during cultural festivals although their daily wear is primarily casual and western in style.
-Working persons often dress in formal clothing, especially those in white-collar jobs and shift to casual wear such as shorts when not working.
+Clothing is an essential part of the identity of New Zealanders.
+While most of the fashion is from Western culture, subtle influences of other cultures, particularly Māori, can be found in the dress and style of clothing.
+Both the Māori and the Pakeha borrowed clothing styles and pattern designs from each other.
+Today, the Māori will often wear their traditional clothing during cultural festivals, and their daily wear is primarily casual and Western in style.
+Generally, New Zealanders dress in a smart-casual style when out for social events.

 Music And Dance

 Music and dance are some of the aspects that are central to any culture.
-The music and dance in the New Zealandic culture draw its influences from genres such as jazz, pop, hip-hop, rock, and roll as well as the traditional Māori music.
-However, the music has a unique New Zealand twist from the incorporation of Māori chanting tunes, dances and musical instruments.
-Traditional Māori music featured monotonal and harmonic chanting often played by a group of singers.
-Later on, the music developed through the adoption of European styles and instruments leading to the rise of the contemporary Māori music.
-Dances of New Zealand descend from influences of the Pacific, Asian, and European cultures.
-Cultural dances often accompany festivals and music.
+The music and dance in the New Zealandic culture draw its influences from genres such as jazz, pop, hip-hop, or rock and roll.
+However, the music has a unique New Zealand twist from the incorporation of Māori singing traditions, dances and musical instruments.
+Traditional Māori music featured monotonal and harmonic signing, usually by a group of singers.
+Later on, the music developed through the adoption of European styles and instruments leading to the rise of contemporary Māori music.
+Dance styles of New Zealand descend from influences of the Pacific, Asian, and European cultures.
+Cultural dances and music are often seen at festivals and cultural events in New Zealand.
 The most famous dance is the Pacific dance, a part of the Pasifika festival.
 The traditional Māori dance, the Haka, has also gained prominence in New Zealand.
 Other dances in New Zealand include the Irish dance, Morris dance, Legong, Chinese lion and dragon dances, and Bharata Natyam.

 Literature And Arts

 Religions And Festivals

 Before the coming of the European, the polytheistic Māori religion was the common practice.
 With the introduction of Christianity, some of the Māori people converted to Christianity.
 Other religions sects such as the Ringatu and Ratana have retained some of their traditional religious practices while adopting the Christian faith.
-Since the 19th century, Christianity has risen to the prominence of being the most popular religion in the country.
-The main Christian groups in New Zealand are Roman Catholics with a following of about 12% followed by Anglican (11.79%) and Presbyterian (8.47%).
-Other Christian denominations make up 15.14% of the country's population.
+Since the 19th century, Christianity has risen to the prominence of being the most popular religion in the country, totaling about 45% of the population.
+The main Christian groups in New Zealand are Roman Catholics and Anglicans with about 12% each, and Presbyterian at 8.47%.
 Other religious groups in New Zealand include Hindus, Buddhists, and Muslims.
-About 41.92% of the populations subscribes to no religion.
+About 38% of the population has no religion.
 Festivals in New Zealand exhibit influences of both traditional and modern cultures.
-The two most recognized New Zealand native festivals include ANZAC and Waitangi Day.
-Religious festivals include birth, marriage, and death, which include foods, drinks, songs, and dance.
+The two most recognized New Zealand native festivals include ANZAC Day, which commemorates New Zealand and Australia’s fallen soldiers and veterans, and Waitangi Day, the anniversary of the signing of the Waitangi Treaty between British representatives and Māori chiefs which acts as the country’s founding document.
+Religious festivals, as in other Christian countries, include birth, marriage, and death, which include foods, drinks, songs, and dance.